 What is a work-life balance?
 Work-life balance is defined as:

 The lack of opposition between work and other life roles.
 It is the state of equilibrium in which demands of personal life, professional life, and family life are equal.
-Work-life balance consists of, but it is not limited to, flexible work arrangements that allow employees to carry out other life programs and practices. – Wikipedia
+Work-life balance consists of but is not limited to, flexible work arrangements that allow employees to carry out other life programs and practices. – Wikipedia

 1 – Start A Little Earlier

 One of the most common excuses for the human population is that “I don’t have enough time.”
 Or the complaint, “I wish there were more hours in a day.”

 I totally feel that… But, what if you woke up a little earlier than usual on your workdays?

 Getting up even just an hour earlier than usual gives you a chance to do something you normally ‘wouldn’t have time’ too; like, meditate, eat breakfast, exercise, or organize your day.